-The explosion of Weblogging offers an intriguing opportunity to observe human behavior, both good and bad, in both bloggers and bloggies (avid readers of specific blogs; think online groupies).
+The explosion of blogging offers an intriguing opportunity to observe human behavior, both good and bad, in both bloggers and bloggies (avid readers of specific blogs; think online groupies).
 Much like the masked rider of American TV fame, blog writers spin their tales and abuse language under the guise of an online identity.
 Do we know who these people really are?
-Except for the rare occasion of an in-the-flesh friend who happens to blog, you’re dependent on what a blogger chooses to present as a virtual extension of themselves.
+Except for the rare occasion of an in-the-flesh friend who blogs, you depend on what a blogger presents as a virtual extension of themselves.

-Zoom ahead to the early part of the 21st century to the Weblogging explosion.
-Suddenly there’s a new, accepted outlet for being “other than yourself,” a way to publicly adopt as strange a persona as your imagination can scrape from that your mind’s dark corner that you’re conditioned to pretend doesn’t exist.
-For many bloggers, the opportunity to online journal was simply an extension of their already active, yet private, paper journals.
-But some preferred to open the barred door, enter the forbidden room, and in a defiant act of burning the bridge, flip on the light switch illuminating everything without judgment.
+Zoom ahead to the early part of the 21st century to the blogging explosion.
+Suddenly there’s a new, accepted outlet for being “other than yourself,” a way to put forward a persona from your imagination, one you scrape from that your mind’s dark corner.
+For many bloggers, the opportunity was simply an extension of their already active, yet private, paper journals.
+But some preferred to open the barred door, enter the forbidden room, and in a defiant act of burning the bridge, flip on the light switch to illuminate everything without judgment.

-In reading these very words I share, can you really come to know me, or moreover, is this the real me I’m projecting?
-Sure, there’s a link to my home blog where there’s the obligatory About Me page and certainly there’s my voice and revealing facts threaded throughout, but can those be combined to see a complete picture of the real me, or do they merely reveal the person I want you to see?
+In reading these very words I share, can you really come to know me, or is this the real me I’m projecting?
+Sure, there’s a link to my home blog where there’s the obligatory About Me page and certainly there’s my voice and revealing facts threaded throughout, but do those combine for a complete picture of the real me, or do they merely reveal the person I want you to see?
 And how do you know they’re not the bored imagination of someone else?
-Are you so sure I’m not really a woman, some bored housewife craving to live another’s life?
+Are you so sure I’m not really a woman, some bored stay-at-homer craving to live another’s life?
 Or could I be someone under a witness protection plan hiding from a once-conviction of a horrific crime against society?
 Certainly, given the gist of what’s written, I’m hardly controversial or show any signs of luring young men or women into bad situations, or even dare I say in these unsure times, threatening the American Dream.
-Perhaps I’m not the best example of this theory, but still, you must wonder whether it’s all just a grand show, an experiment in fiction with no purpose other than to “pull the wool over your eyes.”
+Perhaps I’m not the best example of this theory, and even so, you must wonder whether it’s all just a grand show, an experiment in fiction with no purpose other than to “pull the wool over your eyes.”
 And then there’s the ultimate question: If we were to meet and I take off my blog mask, would the same perceived person be standing in front of you?
 Or would there simply be another mask underneath?